Sathvik-Rao/tic-tac-toe/README.md

 Install -> https://github.com/Sathvik-Rao/tic-tac-toe/archive/main.zip

-It can be played on Terminal or GUI (graphical user interface).
+We can play it using Terminal or GUI(Graphical User Interface).

 **GUI**
 ```